Jamarkus McFarland

-Jamarkus McFarland (born November 26, 1990) is a former American football defensive tackle who is currently the defensive line coach at TCU (Texas Christian University).
+Jamarkus McFarland (born November 26, 1990) is an American football coach and former defensive tackle.
+He is currently the defensive line coach at TCU.
 McFarland was considered one of the best defensive tackle prospects of his class coming out of high school.

-High school career
+Early life

 McFarland attended Lufkin High School in Texas, where he was teammates with Dez Bryant and Carrington Byndom and accounted for 53 tackles, 10 tackles for loss and four quarterback sacks in 2008.
 He was a 2008 first-team all-class by Texas Football, a second-team Texas all-state selection and also named Texas Academic all-state.
 He also was named district 15-5A Defensive MVP as a junior in 2007.

 As a senior, McFarland was a USA Today and Parade All-American.
 He also played in the 2009 U.S. Army All-American Bowl.
 Considered a four-star recruit by Rivals.com, McFarland was listed as the No. 6 defensive tackle prospect in the nation, as well as the third-best run stuffer among defensive tackles.
 He was ranked third among the nation defensive tackles in the nation by Scout.com, who graded him as a five-star recruit.

 McFarland picked Oklahoma over Texas, LSU and Southern California.
 His recruitment was the topic of a New York Times story, which included a passage describing a lavish party with free alcohol and drugs and topless women hosted by Texas boosters in Dallas.